subhojit777/imag/doc/src/09020-changelog.md

   in one line when accessing them.
 This was fixed.
 * `imag-diary` did not properly set "minute" and "second" when creating "hourly" or "minutely" entries.
+* Version numbers for all crates as well as in the docs were updated to "0.6.2".

 ## 0.6.1